 Benefits of message brokers

-- Flexibility: A message broker is the backbone of any loosely coupled communication between systems or services.
+• Flexibility: A message broker is the backbone of any loosely coupled communication between systems or services.
 More and more applications and services can connect to the broker and expose their functionality to other services.
-The architecture assures a frictionless approach when we need to add, update, or remove applications without impacting or breaking the entire system.
+This approach ensures a frictionless approach when we need to add, update, or remove applications without impacting or breaking the entire system.
 Additionally, message brokers offer various messaging patterns like point-to-point or pub/sub to meet different needs.

-- Fault tolerance and resiliency: A message broker can handle a high throughput of messages that survives crashes and downtimes.
-Most message brokers will not store messages in memory and instead use a queue or a persistent layer to guarantee that no messages are lost.
+• Fault tolerance and resiliency: A message broker can handle a high throughput of messages that survives crashes and downtimes.
+Most message brokers store messages until the consuming applications can process them.
+They do not store messages in memory and instead use a persistent layer to guarantee that no messages are lost.
 Receivers have a reliable delivery channel with acknowledgment, automatic failovers, and retries.

-- Scalability: Message passing using asynchronous communication ensures non-blocking performance across multiple receivers, compared to APIs.
-To address system scalability, we add more message brokers horizontally without changing the architecture or design of the individual brokers.
+• Scalability: Message broker enables asynchronous messaging and ensures non-blocking performance across multiple receivers, compared to APIs.
+To address system scalability, we add more message brokers horizontally without changing the design of the individual brokers.
 The additional brokers distributed the workload effectively to meet the scaling demands.

 Challenges of message brokers

-- Complexity in overall system architecture: Saying that distributed system practice is complex is an understatement.
-As instances of services and application increase, we may need to add more message brokers.
-However, message brokers can be complex systems, requiring careful configuration and management to ensure proper system functioning thus increasing the time for debugging, maintenance, and troubleshooting.
+• Complexity in overall system architecture: Saying that distributed system practice is complex is an understatement.
+As instances of services and applications increase, we may need to add more message brokers.
+However, this will result in complex systems, requiring careful configuration and management to ensure proper system functioning thus increasing the time for debugging, maintenance, and troubleshooting.
 Modern brokers, such as Memphis, simplify this approach by offering features that automate management tasks, including schema management, Ops configurations, and interfaces for tracing and monitoring.

 Conclusion

 As businesses increasingly adopt distributed practices, message brokers have become a critical piece of technology for the communication layer.
 Broker systems enhance interoperability mechanisms across different platforms, programming languages, and protocols.
-With a wide range of use cases from cloud-native, serverless, edge computing, or IoT, a messaging system acts as the standard middleware that provides an interface for communication that scales on demand.
+With a wide range of use cases from cloud-native, serverless, edge computing, or IoT, a broker acts as the standard middleware that provides an interface for communication that scales on demand.
+Choosing the right message broker is a key point for businesses.
+Memphis.dev focuses on four pillars: stability, performance and efficiency, observability, and developer experience which maximize the advantages and minimize the disadvantages of the traditional message brokers.
+You should consider learning more about related concepts such as advanced message queuing protocol, and Java message service.